fatangare/aws-glue-deploy-utility/README.md

 For developers, it will be useful as script can :
 * Install external libraries
-* Zip extra py files and externa libraries
+* Zip extra py files and external libraries
 * Upload main .py and zip files to s3 bucket
 * Deploy glue job through loudformation